llh1/cyf-react-todolist/README.md

 # CYF React Todo List

+### Step 1: Add a new todo item and display all the todo items in a list

+- Different parts of the app have first been split in different components.
+The Header component contains the title and the form to add a new todo item.
+The TodoList component will show the list of todo items.
+- The `todoItems` state needs to be in the `App` component, as it is used by both `Header` and `TodoList` components.
+At the moment, the `todoItems` state simply records the value of each todo item in an array of string.

 ### How to use this repo?
 The implementation of this todo list project is spread across several branches to show the progression of the code.
 The main branch contains a mostly empty project, acting as a starting point to build a Todo List application in React.